What is a retainer?

-Detailed bills are rendered listing the dates of service, the amount of time spent and a detailed description of the legal work performed, along with the details of disbursements incurred on your behalf.
-Bills are usually rendered at the end of every month.
-However, if your matter is more time intensive then bills can be rendered on both the 15th and the last day of every month.
-You may request account updates at any time.
+Detailed bills are provided setting out the dates of service, the amount of time spent and a description of the legal work performed.
+Disbursements incurred on your behalf are itemzied.
+Bills are ordinarily rendered shortly after the services have been provided, or according to arrangements made in the Retainer agreement.
+A Client may request account updates at any time.

 Do I get copies?